palantir/sls-packaging/readme.md

 options typically override earlier options (although this behavior is undefined and may be JVM-specific); this allows users to override the hard-coded options.

+Any jar on the classpath that has the following attributes in its Jar manifest will automatically contribute JVM options:

+- `Add-Exports` produces `--add-exports ...=ALL-UNNAMED`
+- `Add-Opens` produces `--add-opens ...=ALL-UNNAMED`
+- `Baseline-Enable-Preview` produces `--enable-preview`

+_See the [ModuleArgs](gradle-sls-packaging/src/main/java/com/palantir/gradle/dist/service/tasks/ModuleArgs.java) class for specifics._

 #### Runtime environment variables

 Environment variables can be configured through the `env` blocks of `launcher-static.yml` and `launcher-custom.yml` as